-Teachers who have not yet taught online music lessons via video chat are often curious about what to expect.
-Lessonface exists to connect teachers with students for these live online music lessons, so we've spent a great deal of time thinking and talking to people about the experience and how to make it the best for everyone involved.
-With that perspective, we submit our Teaching Music Online 101 Guide, with some of the most commonly applicable insights we've gathered.
-Although we touch on some general teaching points lightly, this piece assumes that you are already awesome at teaching music.
+Teachers who have not yet taught online lessons via video chat are often curious about what to expect.
+Lessonface exists to connect teachers with students for these live online lessons, so we've spent a great deal of time thinking and talking to people about the experience and how to make it the best for everyone involved.
+With that perspective, we submit our Teaching Online 101 Guide, with some of the most commonly applicable insights we've gathered.

 - Required Equipment - Learn to test your actual internet connection (it's easy and free).
 The list of required equipment is short - you need a decent connection and computer with webcam.

-- Optional Equipment - Our take on headphones, external webcams, and a USB microphone.
+- Optional Equipment - Quick and easy multi-cam set-up for view shown in the photo above, USB microphones, and more.
 We like gadgets.
-If you do too they can make good additions to the online learning environment.
+They may not be necessary, but used appropriately can make good additions to the online learning environment.

 - Setting the Scene - Low tech issues like lighting and making sure everything on camera is meant to be there are important too!